Pascoe Vale FC

 Pascoe Vale Football Club (formerly Pascoe Vale Soccer Club) is a football club from Pascoe Vale, a north-western suburb of Melbourne, Victoria, Australia.

-The club was established in 1966, and the Rams currently compete in the Victorian NPL2 competition, which is the third tier in the Australian soccer league system.
+The club was established in 1966, and the Rams currently compete in the VPL2 competition, which is the fourth tier in the Australian soccer league system.

 History

 The first known Pascoe Vale Soccer Club was formed in 1932 by British migrants.

 In 1966, immigrants from Macedonia of Aromanian descent reformed the club.
 The new immigrants renamed the club to Pascoe Vale Pelister, after the mountain where their home village of Nižepole is located.

 Victorian State Leagues

 The club made a surge through the Provisional Leagues in the early 1980s, achieving three successive promotions between 1982 and 1984, taking Pascoe Vale from Victorian Provisional League Division 4 to Provisional League 1.
 The club was again promoted in 1986, competing in the State Leagues for the first time in 1987.
 The club remained in Victorian State League Division 4 for the next six years until they were promoted to State League 3 in 1992, where the club spent the next nine years.
 In 2001, the club achieved promotion to State League Division 2 for the first time in its history.

-Despite coming close in 2003, losing to Langwarrin SC on penalties, and in 2004, losing to Kingston City FC again on penalties in the promotion playoff match, the club didn’t achieve promotion to State League 1 until 2008, when it won the State League 2 championship under the guidance of Luciano Trani.
+Despite coming close in 2003, losing to Langwarrin on penalties, and in 2004, losing to Kingston City FC again on penalties in the promotion playoff match, the club didn’t achieve promotion to State League 1 until 2008, when it won the State League 2 championship under the guidance of Luciano Trani.
 In 2011, Vitale Ferrante took over as senior head coach, taking over from George Karkaletsis after seven rounds.

 Pascoe Vale were promoted to the Victorian Premier League in 2012, finishing top of State League One, five points ahead of Port Melbourne.
 This was marked as the greatest achievement of the club, marking the next big step from a small family club to competing with some of the biggest clubs Australia has to offer.
 In 2013, Tomi Milardovic and Davey Van't Schip joined the club.